jnwillits/stock-tradingbot/README.md

 I may add a graphic interface and allow multiple accounts so different stock ticker lists can be stored in a database and relevant output can be sent to different emails.
-The intended usage of this program is to execute a compiled version daily from a scheduler.
+The intended usage of this program is to execute a compiled version daily from a scheduler such as Windows Task Scheduler.

 Jeff Willits  jnwillits.com